a45b/a45b/README.md

 ### Hi there 👋👋👋

-    A Brief History about Me
+    A Brief History About Me

 - I works on front-end tech.
 - I ain't not a genius 🤓 but a curious 😻 one.